Article · Field notes

 I had the thoughts.
 The team is real, the seventy-page spec is real, the week of flailing is real.
 But the words you’ve been reading, the ones you’ve maybe been nodding along to, came out of an agent.
 I described what I wanted and it produced them.
 The outrage is generated.
 The rhythm, the turns of phrase, the little rhetorical traps, all machine.
 You’ve been reading a fluent, confident critique of fluent, confident machine output, written by the thing it’s complaining about.

 So how do you take anything seriously now?
 The spec, the article, the analysis, the carefully worded post explaining why everything is fine: any of it might be slop, and the good slop is indistinguishable from the real thing right up until it fails in production or falls apart under one hard question.
 We used to trust a well-made thing a little more than a sloppy one.
-That instinct is dead.
 Polish stopped being evidence of anything.